 Hurricane hole St Johns was another disaster area.
 The inner lagoon in Brenner bay St Thomas was again a disaster area.
-Ensenada Honda Culebra, as usual was a complete disaster area.
+Ensenada Honda Culebra, as usual was a complete disaster area for all but a few boats.
 About six boats survived.
 They were the six boats that drew less than 6’ that had arrived early and worked their way right up into the top of the two mangrove creeks on the north side of the harbour.

 In Antigua English harbour has since the early years of the 18th century has been used as a hurricane hole.
 Boats stuck their bows into the mangroves, with numerous anchors out astern, have survived fairly well.
 Boats have been damaged by the mangroves but not sunk, unless one of the boats anchored in the harbour dragged down on them and sank them.

 Each time a hurricane threatens Antigua, more and more boats take refugee in English harbour, some drag and disaster results.

 In Parham, there appeared to be an excellent hurricane hole.
 It is a small cove in the middle of the mangrove only accessible thru a very narrow channel only 6’ deep.
 In Hugo, a number of boats took refuge there.
 They went bow into the mangroves, anchors out astern.
 They figured if they were blown into the mangroves during the hurricane, once the hurricane passed, they could winch their boats out of the mangroves, undamaged except for scratches in the gel coat.
 However in Hugo they were blown far up into the mangrove, so far away from the water that the only way to get them out was to lift them out with a crane.
 A barge big enough on which to mount a crane big enough to lift a boat and put it back in the water, was too big to fit thru the narrow channel.
 A road was laid from the nearest road, crane and low load truck driven in, boats lifted on to the low loader and carted to Crabbs yard and marina.
 There they were repaired and launched.